Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Theoretical Background and Related Work

 \end{definition}

-In insurance pricing, auto-calibration is a valuable property of a regression function, as pointed out by \cite{wuthrich_gini_2023}, because it ensures that each price cohort $\hat{\mu }(\mathbf{X})$ is, on average, self‑financing; that is, $\hat{\mu }(\mathbf{X})$ covers the cohort’s expected claims, thus avoiding cross‑financing.
-Another valuable implication of auto-calibration is that it ensures the regression function $\hat{\mu }(\cdot )$ is unbiased at the portfolio level, which is a minimal requirement for insurance pricing. \\ \\
+In insurance pricing, auto-calibration is an important property of a regression function, because it ensures that each price cohort $\hat{\mu }(\mathbf{X})$ is on average self-financing.
+That is, $\hat{\mu }(\mathbf{X})$ covers the cohort's expected claims, thus, avoiding systematic cross-financing.
+Another valuable implication of auto-calibration is that it ensures the regression function $\hat{\mu }(\cdot )$ is (globally) unbiased at the portfolio level, which is a minimal requirement for insurance pricing.